 5. Air-out your home.

 When weather permits, open a window.
 Easy and free.
 This is one of the most effective ways to get the old air out and fresh air in.
-If you live in a heavy industrial or chemical area, be careful that you are not trading one concern for another.
+If you live in a heavy industrial or chemical area, be careful not to trade one concern for another.
 Another recommendation is to use trickle ventilation, which is a 10-inch high screen with extra filters.
-It adjusts to most windows and allows fresh air in and helps escort indoor pollutants out.
+It adjusts to most windows and allows fresh air in, and helps escort indoor pollutants out.

 7. Regular Cleaning.

-Regular dusting and frequent vacuuming will help tremendously in reducing airborne pollutants like mold, pollen, pet dander, and dust mites.
+Regular dusting and frequent vacuuming will help reduce airborne pollutants like mold, pollen, pet dander, and dust mites.
 Use non-toxic cleaning products.